 ENTER CODE (THE NUMBERS CAN BE IN ANY ORDER)

-PULL DOWN LATCH AND SWING FRONT FACE DOWN TO OPEN.
+PULL DOWN SHINY LATCH & SWING FRONT FACE DOWN TO OPEN.

 PRESS “CLEAR” BUTTON DOWN AND RELEASE TO CLEAR LOCK.

-HOLD DOWN LATCH AND PRESS FRONT FACE CLOSED AT THE RED DOTS BEFORE RELEASING LATCH.
+WHILE HOLDING DOWN SHINY LATCH, PRESS FRONT FACE CLOSED AT BOTH RED DOTS, THEN RELEASE LATCH.

 CHECK TO BE SURE IT IS LOCKED BEFORE LEAVING.